LucasMeldrum/CART315/ProcessJournal/README.md

 My goal now that the tower defence components are implemented is to focus on my problem and solution and keep adding to that main aspect of the game.
 I am definitely happy with what I have now however.
 Great week!

+## Tower Defence #3 | 03.13.25

+Okay starting this week I kinda felt stuck.
+I feel like I never polished out how my game was going to be fast-paced and what the final product might look like.
+So for this week I want to go backwards a little.
+I have a lot of ideas I just want to write them out and confirm what my final game could look like and how all the pieces will fall together.

+Thinking about time...
+Speed...
+Fast-Paced.
+Looking at a clock for each wave.
+A setup period that then leads to the wave period.
+I think I want to focus on extending the enemies time it takes to reach the green rather than killing them like most tower defence games.
+So what I am thinking is the towers won't do damage unless it is a tower on top of 4 other blocks.
+To distinct this I want the gradient of the blocks to increase as they go up and the top tower to be fully red.
+So no normal towers 1-4 will shoot the enemies and then the 5th one can.
+This will make the focus more centralized on delaying the enemy to the point rather than killing them.

+Next.
+If the enemies don't die how do you win.
+Wave timer.
+Let's say a wave is 30 seconds long.
+And the goal of the wave is to delay the enemies for 30 seconds and you win.
+So instead of having to defeat the wave just delay them.
+I like this idea since its unique and gives the player a rush idea.
+Another aspect I want to implement is a setup/collecting phase before the wave begins where the player has to collect resources and place towers in this time.
+To place the towers it would require lets say 1 resource (whatever that might be) and they will be scattered around the map.
+To make it also on theme of this rush mechanic there will also be a countdown going.

+The game 60 seconds is what I am thinking of.
+In that game the player must gather items for their bunker and they have 60 seconds before a nuke is dropped and they die.
+If they do not make it within the 60 seconds / dont gather enough resources they will either lose on the spot or won't survive long due to the lack or resources.
+I want the same concept here.
+The player will have to manage the collecting time of their resources as well as the placement time before the wave starts.
+If they want more towers they can spend more time collecting resources however they'll have less time to think about placement and delaying the enemy ti win.

+I like these ideas and it gives me an end goal for the game.
+So thats cool however I do not have much time this week to implement these ideas.
+Will have to be during class time and the next week but I am happy with more of an ending of where this game will go so that makes me happy.
+I also have so many ideas about sound and making the player feel STRESSED when playing by using sound to make the game become more and more intense but I don't want to bore whoever is reading this with an essay right now so I will hopefully get the sound ideas out in a later week!